sonirrr/Comparing-Taxonomic-Resolution-of-16S-and-Metagenomic-Analysis-Pipelines/nov14.md

 # Check-In 2: New progress since last submission

 - Generating figures using 16S asv table (both recreating figures from paper and creating our own)
-- All code in "Figure_Attempt.Rmd" along with all rendered figures
+- All code in "Figure_Attempt (1).Rmd" along with all rendered figures (plz open in R studio to see all code block outputs)

 | Reproduction | Original Figure |
 |--------|---------|